Dustin-LS/ObsidianNLPScript/README.md

 # ObsidianNLPScript
 Memex II - Knowledge Creation Through Association Personal knowledge bases have been a topic of discussion amongst researchers for decades.
 Creating a consultable and dynamic tool for knowledge creation has been a goal of many researchers throughout the last century.
 Through the advent of newer technologies I believe a proper interface for a knowledge base is finally possible.
-This repo attempts to integrate Natural language processing through NLTK and Gensim ptyon libraries and a third party app "Obsidian" to create a Memex, as coined by Vannevar Bush in 1945.
+This repo attempts to integrate Natural language processing through NLTK and Gensim python libraries and a third party app "Obsidian" to create a Memex, as coined by Vannevar Bush in 1945.

 These instructions will get you a copy of the project up and running on your local machine for testing and research purposes.